Sherman Alexie addresses the sexual-misconduct allegations that have led to fallout

-Author Alexie issued a statement apologizing to people he’s hurt, addressing for the first time anonymous accusations of harassment that have swirled for days and that prompted a college to take his name off a scholarship.
+Author Sherman Alexie issued a statement acknowledging that he’s hurt people over the years, addressing for the first time anonymous accusations of harassment that have swirled for days and that prompted a college to take his name off a scholarship.

-Prominent Seattle writer Sherman Alexie issued a statement Wednesday apologizing to people he’s hurt over the years, addressing for the first time anonymous accusations of sexual harassment against him that have swirled on the internet for days.
+Prominent Seattle writer Sherman Alexie issued a statement Wednesday acknowledging that he’s hurt people over the years, addressing for the first time anonymous accusations of sexual harassment against him that have swirled on the internet for days.
 In breaking his silence, however, Alexie said he rejected “the accusations, insinuations, and outright falsehoods” made by another writer who, while not accusing him of sexually harassing her, “has led charges against me,” he said.

-The allegations have been confined, at least publicly, to anonymous comments on blog posts and social media feeds.
+The allegations have been confined, at least publicly, to anonymous comments on blog posts and social-media feeds.
 But the online furor has already resulted in fallout in the literary and Native American communities, with a college renaming a scholarship that had been in his name, references to him being removed from a children’s literature blog and an upcoming book, and a national organization that had just awarded him a prestigious national prize now saying it’s evaluating its next steps.

 In his statement, Alexie said: “Over the years, I have done things that have harmed other people, including those I love most deeply.
 To those whom I have hurt, I genuinely apologize.
 I am so sorry.”